arp242/arp242.net/_posts/2020-11-29-stupid-light.markdown

 There's also the concept of [stupid light][sl]: when you save weight to the point of stupidity.
-You won't be comfortable, you'll miss stuff you need, your equipment will be too fragile and break.
+You won't be comfortable, you'll miss stuff you need, your equipment will be too fragile.

 [sl]: https://andrewskurka.com/stupid-light-not-always-right-or-better/